Are you in denial of a gambling problem?

 Some gambling types are more likely to lead to addiction, including Video Poker, Roulette, Dice Games, Stock Market, Sports betting, as well as mobile or internet gambling.

 Compulsive gambling can have multiple risks and can arise from many life factors.
 If you learned that you have risk components for compulsive gambling, you should try avoiding any gambling, as well as spaces where gambling appears.

 You are not alone!

-On the other hand, if even a part of yourself believes you may have an addiction, find the help institution as soon as possible, and prevent gambling from becoming worse.
+On the other hand, if even a part of yourself believes you may have an addiction, find the help institution as soon as possible, and start practicing activities to stop the addiction for gambling from becoming worse.